-Because the Hutt River floodplain has been Because the Hutt River floodplain has been so extensively developed, this stretch of the river needs to have effective and reliable flood protection works to shield the area's people, assets and activities.
+Because the Hutt River floodplain has been so extensively developed, this stretch of the river needs to have effective and reliable flood protection works to shield the area's people, assets and activities.
 The flood protection works cannot stop the river flooding, but they can try to keep the floodwater between the stopbanks, stopping the floodwaters from reaching the houses and businesses in the Hutt Valley.